EdTech Trends 2026–2030: A Roadmap for Digital Transformation

 - Europe: A mature and stable market, estimated at over €111 billion in 2025, with a focus on ethical AI codes and student data sovereignty as competitive advantages.

-North America: The Engine of AI-Driven Education
+North America: The Hub of AI-Driven Infrastructure

-AI Adoption Growth: The regional growth is propelled by a 60% surge in AI-based tutoring and personalized learning platforms, as institutions transition from pilot programs to core AI infrastructure.
+- AI Adoption Growth: The regional growth is propelled by a 60% surge in AI-based tutoring and personalized learning platforms, as institutions transition from pilot programs to core AI infrastructure.

 Success in the North American market in 2026 depends on Compliance-as-a-Feature.
 It is no longer enough for an AI tutor to be effective; it must demonstrate adherence to federal Responsible AI frameworks.
 Companies that integrate "Transparency Dashboards" for educators, allowing them to audit AI decisions, are outperforming those with "black-box" models.

-Asia-Pacific: The Global Engine of EdTech Growth
+Asia-Pacific: The Mobile-First Growth Engine

 Massive Government Investments: